levshuster/Debate-Judge-Bias-Calculator/README.md

 ### League Leadership

-Task: I want to identify which judges in my league might most benifit from anti-bias training
+Task: I want to identify which judges in my league might most benefit from anti-bias training

-Application of Debate-Judge_Bias-Caculator:
+Application of Debate-Judge-Bias-Caculator:
-1. Use the Collect_Judge_List [Tabroom_URL] [Destination.txt] to save a text file that lists all the judges you wish to analyze or manually enter the names of judges you wish to analyze in a new textfile
+1. Use the Collect_Judge_List [Tabroom_URL] [Destination.txt] to save a text file that lists all the judges you wish to analyze or manually enter the names of judges you wish to analyze in a new text file
 2. Use the Batch_Scrape_Judging_record [List_of_judges.txt] command to collect the needed information on each judge named in the given text file and save it locally as a collection of .bias files
 3. Use the return_bias_pvalue_less_than [List_of_judges.txt] [pvalue_ceiling] to print all the judges with a p-value less than p_value_ceiling

 Result: Debate-Judge_Bias-Caculator produces a list of judges who are most likely to let their internal sexism affect their judging decisions.
-Thus I now have a list of which judges in my leage might most benifit from anti-bias training
+Thus I now have a list of which judges in my league might most benefit from anti-bias training

 ## Index of Files